 - Components - individual elements that make up a page, such as drop-downs, buttons and headings.

 - Patterns - collections of components to describe how a user is presented with a simple workflow.
 For example, the form components making up a ‘sign in’ dialogue box.

-The Standards Toolkit provides visual templates and code samples enabling the rapid delivery of design work and production ready code.
+The Royal Navy Design System provides visual templates and code samples enabling the rapid delivery of design work and production ready code.
 This allows functional prototypes to be quickly tested with users and iterated frequently based on feedback.

-How do Standards align with Royal Navy principles?
+How does the Design System align with Royal Navy principles?

-Using the Standard correctly enables the integrity of software to be maintained.
-NELSON Applications are characterised by their design based on end-user needs, consistent and predictable behaviour and high quality user experiences.
+Using the Design System correctly enables the integrity of software to be maintained.
+Royal Navy Applications are characterised by their design based on end-user needs, consistent and predictable behaviour and high quality user experiences.
 Costs are reduced as designers and developers do not need to start over with new codebases and visual language for every project.